-Additional metrics in the accountability system will be added as they become available.
+^{}Additional metrics in the accountability system will be added as they become available.
+Point distributions to star ratings may be adjusted following complete assessment and teacher chronic absenteeism data for the 2017-18 school year.

 RIDE will conduct randomized visits to schools receiving 1- and 5-star ratings to validate the appropriateness of the ratings, as well as gather evidence for monitoring and future calibration of the system's consistency and accuracy.
 Through these visits, RIDE will learn about best practices taking place in these schools that can be disseminated and used to support other schools throughout the state.